Kotabaru Regency: Administrative districts

 At the time of the 2010 Census, Kotabaru Regency was divided into twenty districts (kecamatan), but an additional district (Pulau Laut Tanjung Selayar) was added subsequently from part of Pulau Laut Barat District, and then in 2020 a further district (Pulau Laut Sigam) was added from the most northerly part of Pulau Laut Utara District (which includes the administrative capital, Kotabaru town).

-The districts are listed below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2024.
+The districts are listed below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2025.
 The table also includes the locations of the district administrative centres, the number of administrative villages in each district (a total of 198 rural desa and 4 urban kelurahan), the number of (named) islands in each district, and its post code.
-The first ten districts as listed comprise the southern or insular part of the regency, while the last twelve districts comprise the northern or mainland portion.
+The first ten districts as listed comprise the southern or insular part of the regency, while the last twelve districts comprise the northern or mainland portion (Tanah Bumbu Utara).